 Whether you are aging in recovery, living with illness, or homebound and struggling to stay connected, help exists.

-Never Alone Home Care Services was created so that people aging in recovery can remain safe, supported, and never alone.
+Never Alone Home Care Services, Inc. was created so that people aging in recovery can remain safe, supported, and never alone.